lkzwieder/basicDependencyInjector/README.md

 ```

-This app module and all modules from this point are libraries or def calls.
+We use `def` to define modules.
-Here we inject jquery, underscore and someText and we can work our module in an isolated environment.
-If we look closer
+Here we inject jquery, underscore and someText.
+If we look closer we can note that to load text, we simple add ! at the
-we can note that to load text, we simple add ! at the beginning of the dependency, no matter if is html, txt or whatever.
+beginning of the dependency, no matter if is html, txt or whatever.

-Notice too that we save our to a variable, you can pick the name you want but I prefer to declare a significant name like
+Notice too that we save our definition to a variable.
-loginBox or something that can describe what is the module.
 The injector need that name to work, but you don't.
 So it is
 the same if you name your module HDJHDFGHG or myModule.